Planning a day at the beach with your kids? Use these genius beach hacks on your next beach trip to make your fun day easier and more enjoyable!

 Dig a “baby hole” in the sand.
 Place a towel over the hole, and you have a cozy little spot for your little one to lie down in.

-Don’t let the stress if the trip or the fear of sand keep you from making memories with your family.
-Maybe you a veteran beach goer and have tried all these trick, and even come up with your own.
-Maybe you’re a beach rookie and never would have thought to do these things, whatever the case, I hope this has helped.
-Now get out there.
-Get some sun.
-Make some memories.
+Don’t let the stress of the trip or the fear of sand keep you from making memories with your family.
+Maybe you’re a veteran beachgoer and have tried all these tricks, and even come up with a few of your own (mention them in the comments – they might get added to the post!).